devonfaria/readme-generator/README.md

 ## Contributions

-A huge thank you to Anthony Cooper, Sasha Peters, and Andy our guest TA for providing useful solutions to some of our variable scoping issues and CORS errors.
-This project would not have been possible without them.
+A huge thank you to Anthony Cooper and Sasha Peters for workshopping problems with me during the creation of this application.